Chapter 5.50

 3. Alternative water supplies are limited or unavailable;

-4. Groundwater levels or groundwater quality is approaching levels which may require augmentation of the groundwater basin or other actions necessary to protect the groundwater basin as prescribed by the California Department of Water Resources, the Regional Water Quality Control Board, Riverside County, or some other regulatory body; or
+4. Groundwater levels or groundwater quality is approaching levels which may require augmentation of the groundwater basin or other actions necessary to protect the groundwater basin as prescribed by the California Department of Water Resources, the Regional Water Quality Control Board, Riverside County, or some other regulatory body;

 5.50.020 Purpose and scope.

-A. The purposes of the provisions of this chapter and program are to assure the highest beneficial use of district water supplies and to provide sufficient water supplies to meet the basic needs of human consumption, sanitation, and fire protection within the district’s direct retail service area.
+A. The purposes of the provisions of this chapter and program are to assure the highest beneficial use of Western water supplies and to provide sufficient water supplies to meet the basic needs of human consumption, sanitation, and fire protection within the district’s direct retail service area.

 5.50.030 Definitions.